 Goodwill represents the fair value of the consideration transferred in excess of the fair value of identifiable net assets at the acquisition date.
 The recoverability of goodwill is evaluated annually, at a minimum, or on an interim basis if circumstances indicate a possible inability to realize the carrying amount.
-See Note 13 for additional information on the Company's goodwill impairment testing.
+See Note 11 for additional information on the Company's goodwill impairment testing.

-Intangible assets with determinable lives consist of customer relationships, the Simmons & Company International trade name, and non-competition agreements that are amortized over their original estimated useful lives ranging from one to seven years.
+Intangible assets with determinable lives consist of customer relationships and the Simmons & Company International ("Simmons") trade name that are amortized over their original estimated useful lives ranging from four to seven years.
 The pattern of amortization reflects the timing of the realization of the economic benefits of such intangible assets.

-(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2016
+(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2017